Ikaguia/fvtt-globe-map/README.md

 - Token/Note Markers now only show up when not hidden (or to GMs)
 - Notes will only be opened if you have at least limited permission
+- Wiki Links are now restricted to trusted players +

 ### [0.0.8]